 Both bindings are available with holy highbacks;-) if you like them – I don’t.
 But the holy highbacks were discontinued with the Strata in 2023.

 According to one of the Union reps I was emailing the highbacks with holes are a “tad bit softer”.

 The Strata highback doesn’t really have any padding whereas the Force has a lot.

 The Strata is a bit more minimalist.
 I like the asym shape though.

 Other bindings I was considering/comparing were several Salomon shadow fit bindings and the Bent Metal Transfer.
 In the end I went with these two.
 Salomon’s kind of looked cool, I was tempted to try out their shadow fit, but being a ski company kind of turned me off a little;-).

 The Bent Metals are cool.
-I like Mervin’s stuff (currently ride a Lib board), but I went with the Union’s.
+I like Mervin’s stuff (currently ride a Lib board (Banana Magic), but I went with the Union’s.
 Maybe they felt a little heavier to me or liked the design of Union’s better.

 Older bindings I had were old Burton Missions.
 I’ve had a few Burton bindings and wanted to try something new.

 Learn more about the 2023 Union Force and Strata

 Update.
 One of my ankle connectors on my Force bindings began to crack so I contacted Union and they sent me a new one in like a week!